The Interrogator

 We've been deluged by requests to post favorite episodes of The Mark Steyn Show here at SteynOnline.
-So here's a first one - Mark's recent (and much requested) interview with the man who waterboarded Khalid Sheikh Mohammed: James E Mitchell.
+So here's a first one - Mark's recent interview with the man who waterboarded Khalid Sheikh Mohammed: James E Mitchell.
 In an extended conversation about his new book Enhanced Interrogation, Dr Mitchell talks about getting to know some of the world's most high-value terrorists - and what happened to him when his own government decided he was the problem.

 We think you'll find this a very compelling discussion, so please click to watch: